Talking About USC Financial Aid

 First-Year Students: February 14, 2017.

-Families should begin preparing as soon as possible, and start with the PROFILE, which is available after October 1.
+Families should begin preparing as soon as possible, and start with the CSS Profile, which is available after October 1.

 The FAFSA is available after January 1.